 - Prepare a new hire presentation about the company’s history, mission, and culture.

-- Conduct a personality assessment to determine communication and work style preferences.
+- Consider conducting conduct a personality assessment to determine communication and work style preferences.
 At Foothold America, we use Belbin, The Myers-Briggs Type Indicator, DiSC

 - Create a professional development plan for growth, with specific metrics and KPIs

 - Ask for feedback.

 - Allocate funds to improving their home office.

 - Offer professional development opportunities.